Q.1. In which of the following techniques, the embryos are transferred to assist those females who cannot conceive?

 (c) Pregnancies terminated due to hormonal imbalance.

 Solution: In ectopic pregnancies, the implantation of the embryo does not occur in the uterus but at another site.

 Q.18.
 Tubectomy is a method of sterilization in which:

 (a) Small part of the fallopian tube is removed or tied up.

 (c) Small part of vas deferens is removed or tied up.

 (d) Uterus is removed surgically.

-Tubectomy also referred to as tubal sterilization is a surgical procedure done on women as a permanent method of contraception.
-In this method fallopian tubes are blocked so that the ova or eggs are prevented from travelling to the uterus from the ovary.
-This prevents any future pregnancies to occur after the surgical procedure.
+Solution: Tubectomy also referred to as tubal sterilization is a surgical procedure done on women as a permanent method of contraception.
+In this method, fallopian tubes are blocked so that the ova or eggs are prevented from traveling to the uterus from the ovary.
+This prevents any future pregnancy from occurring after the surgical procedure.

 (a) Ovum into the fallopian tube.

 (b) Zygote into the fallopian tube.